 A roof underlayment is the bufferzone, a layer of resistance and protection a roof has against any and all adverse weather condition like rain, hail, snow, and other harmful & damaging forms of precipitation.

-We have curated a list of the top and the best roofing underlayments based on our research and market survey
+I have curated a list of the top and the best roofing underlayments based on my research and market survey

 Irrespective of whether you are doing a new roof construction or re-doing the existing roof, it is imperative for you to be equipped with all the necessary information to ensure that your roof lives up to your expected levels.